wuzhengy/TAU/README.md

 ```
 ---

-### System config
+# System config
-  - Start when device start: ON
+  - Auto start when device start: ON
-  - Wifi Only: ON
+  - Wifi Only: ON, when turn off, it will ask for time to allow telecom data operating
+  - Charging ON: wake lock ON.
+  - Charging OFF: wake lock OFF. random wake up between 1..WakeUpTime to check status
+  - Internet OFF: wake lock OFF. random wake up between 1..WakeUpTime to check status
+  - Server mode: OFF, when turn ON, it will turn on wake lock.

 # database: leveldb andriod

 # To do
 - [ ] resource management process
-- [ ] Android app and linux cli.
+- [ ] Linux TAU daemon, web server and cli for developers.
-- [ ] Peer to peer secure private messages via community instant messages routing. community DHT becomes a router for peer to peer to send and confirm messages.
+- [ ] Peer to peer secure private messages, community DHT becomes a router for peer to peer to send and confirm messages.
+- [ ] Embeded web server in andriod app to provide pc, chromebook, mac or iphone access.
+Take android as a personal server.